blair-c/rivals.academy/content/lectures/invincible-ledgedash/index.md

 ### Practice Tools

-- [Ledge practice workshop stage](https://steamcommunity.com/sharedfiles/filedetails/?id=2353648017) shown in use throughout this guide.
+- **[Ledge Practice workshop stage](https://steamcommunity.com/sharedfiles/filedetails/?id=2353648017)** shown in use throughout this guide
-- If you don't have a practice partner, you can download [Axmos' Parry Bot](https://axmos.itch.io/axmos-parry-bot).
+- If you don't have a practice partner, you can download the **[Training+ workshop buddy](https://steamcommunity.com/sharedfiles/filedetails/?id=2835256077)** for its move repetition and save state features
-- The [Training+ workshop buddy](https://steamcommunity.com/sharedfiles/filedetails/?id=2835256077)'s save-state feature may be helpful as well.

 {{< video kragg-practice >}}